orwir/processor/README.md

 processor.planExecute(task, observer)
 ```
 First directly call service and return Future.
 Second also call service if it bound.
-But if not task will be added to non-ordered queue and after sevice was bound execute it.
+But if not task will be added to non-ordered queue and after service will be bind execute it.

-AggregatedTask used for execution couple of task as one action.
+[AggregatedTask](https://github.com/deadly-cat/processor/blob/master/processor/src/main/java/ingvar/android/processor/task/AggregatedTask.java) used for execution couple of tasks as one operation(but not atomic).

-For example if you have a list of items and you need to gain price for them and total amount from external service, but service has api only for gaining price for single item you can write something like this:
+For example if you have a list of items and you need to gain price for them and total amount from external service, but service has api only for gaining price for a single item you can write something like this:
 ```java
 AggregatedTask sumTask = new SumTask();
 for(Item item : inventory) {